lnalborczyk/phd_thesis/docs/92-appendix_eyetracking.md

 ## Material

 Experiment took place individually in a dark room.
 Participants had to seat in front of a 22 inches, Iyama Vision Master Pro 513-MA203DT CRT Monitor (resolution: 1024x768 pixels, refresh rate: 85 Hz) with a NVIDIA GeForce 9800 GTX+ graphic processor.
-A camera-based eye-tracker (EyeLink\textregistered\ 1000 from SR Research) with a sampling rate of 250 Hz and a minimum accuracy of 0.5° was used, in the pupil-corneal reflection tracking mode.
-Participants were positioned on a seat so as to keep distance from the camera to the forehead target between 50 and 60 cm.
+A camera-based eye-tracker (EyeLink\textregistered\ 1000 from SR Research) with a sampling rate of 250 Hz and a minimum accuracy of 0.5\textdegree was used, in the pupil-corneal reflection tracking mode.
+Participants were positioned on a seat so as to keep distance from the camera to the forehead target between 50 and 60cm.
 A five-point calibration was completed before presenting stimuli, at the beginning of each condition.

 ## Procedure